 Lifetime (Family Protection) Trust

-These are set up during the lifetime of the occupant and are seperate to the Will.
+These are set up during the lifetime of the occupant and are separate to the Will.
 Under the Trust, the homeowner is also a beneficiary in this way they have similar benefits to the other trusts mentioned, as well as several unique advantages.

 - Once the Trust is created the occupant can continue to live in the home for the rest of their life or lives, or until the point where continued residence is no longer required or appropriate.